 3. Safeguarding business applications and sensitive data

 Currently, there is an increase in dependency on remote work applications and services.
 Traffic from communication and collaboration applications like Office 365, WebEx, Zoom, and Slack (just to name a few) has skyrocketed.
 This leaves an organization’s assets to be more vulnerable and there also more ways to attack and steal important information, such as credit card data or personal information.
-In that way, is necessary that organizations implement security solutions to protect all applications used on all transactions, such as billing and returns, which now happens in the homes of remote employees.
+In that way, is necessary that organizations implement security solutions to protect all applications used on all transactions, such as billing and returns, which now happen in the homes of remote employees.

 With remote work, organizations are facing much bigger security challenges to protect not just their customers, but also their users and infrastructure.
 Behind the scenes, IT teams have the challenge of ensuring security at every point in the network and with every customer interaction.
 Being cognizant of where potential threats could be coming from is the first step to a more secure remote work environment.